paul-szczepanek/lethe/SKIM manual.md

 - `[<QUICK>]` - like CALLS, executes every turn but is used to print the quick menu.
 It should not contain logic as it will only get executed if the quick menu exists in the reader.
-                Values here don't need to be in NOUNS to remain clickable.
+                Values here don't need to be in NOUNS to remain active.

 CALLS will not get executed on the turn it is added as it needs to happen prior to an action.
 It can manipulate the QUEUE before it gets executed.